codercms/laravel-pg-conn-pool/README.md

 ## How it works?
 When Laravel is running under Swoole each request is handled in a new coroutine.
-When DatabaseManager::connect is called, the connection pool is initialized at once, and a connection is taken from the pool (Swoole Channel is used).
+When DatabaseManager::connect is called, the connection pool is initialized at once and LazyConnection object is returned.

+What is LazyConnection?
+LazyConnection is an abstraction over a pool that allows you to work with the pool as if it were a regular Laravel database connection.
+A LazyConnection will not ask the pool for a real connection until it needs to execute an SQL query.
+After the SQL query is executed, the real connection will be returned back to the pool.
+Also, a LazyConnection will not return the connection back to the pool if it is in a transaction.
+However, upon completion of the transaction, a lazy connection will automatically return the real connection to the pool.

 Each coroutine will get a new connection from the pool.
 After request is handled by an application a connection is returned to the pool.
 This approach gives an ability to handle multiple requests (depends on the pool size) without blocking an entire thread (worker process).